Iraq’s Supreme Court Removes Parliamentary Speaker

-Non-Resident Fellow, AGSIW; Mustafa Barzani Scholar of Global Kurdish Studies, School of International Service, American University
+Non-Resident Fellow, AGSIW; Mustafa Barzani Scholar In Residence and Director, Global Kurdish Initiative, American University

 Saeed holds a bachelor’s degree in government from the University of Texas at Austin and a master’s degree from Tufts University’s Fletcher School of Law and Diplomacy, with a focus on Middle East studies and international negotiation and conflict resolution.
 He received his PhD from the Carter School for Peace and Conflict Resolution at George Mason University.
 He speaks Kurdish and Arabic and has a command of Farsi.